 0:12 I want to talk to you today about a difficult topic that is close to me, and closer than you might realize to you.

-0:46 But I want to tell you what the Congo has got to do with you.
+0:47 But I want to tell you what the Congo has got to do with you.
 But first of all, I want you to do me a favor.
 Can you all please reach into your pockets and take out your mobile phone?
-Feel that familiar weight, how naturally your finger slides towards the buttons.
+Feel that familiar weight ... how naturally your finger slides towards the buttons.

-2:10 Unfortunately, what you hold in your hand has not only enabled incredible technological development and industrial expansion, but it has also contributed to unimaginable human suffering.
+2:11 Unfortunately, what you hold in your hand has not only enabled incredible technological development and industrial expansion, but it has also contributed to unimaginable human suffering.

 2:29 Since 1996, over five million people have died in the Democratic Republic of the Congo.
 Countless women, men and children have been raped, tortured or enslaved.
 Rape is used as a weapon of war, instilling fear and depopulating whole areas.
-The quest for extracting this mineral has not only aided, but it has fueled, the ongoing war in the Congo.
+The quest for extracting this mineral has not only aided, but it has fueled the ongoing war in the Congo.

-3:11 Thirty thousand children are enlisted and are made to fight in armed groups.
+3:08 But don't throw away your phones yet.
+Thirty thousand children are enlisted and are made to fight in armed groups.
 The Congo consistently scores dreadfully in global health and poverty rankings.
-But remarkably, the U.N.
-Environmental Programme has estimated the wealth of the country to be over 24 trillion dollars.
+But remarkably, the UN Environmental Programme has estimated the wealth of the country to be over 24 trillion dollars.
 The state-regulated mining industry has collapsed, and control over mines has splintered.
 Coltan is easily controlled by armed groups.
 One well-known illicit trade route is that across the border to Rwanda, where Congolese tantalum is disguised as Rwandan.

-5:50 TED has always celebrated what technology can do for us, technology in its finished form.
+5:51 TED has always celebrated what technology can do for us, technology in its finished form.
 It is time to be asking questions about technology.
 Where does it come from?
 Who makes it?
 And for what?
-Here I am speaking directly to you, the TED community, and to all those who might be watching on a screen, on your phone, across the world, in the Congo.
+Here, I am speaking directly to you, the TED community, and to all those who might be watching on a screen, on your phone, across the world, in the Congo.
 All the technology is in place for us to communicate, and all the technology is in place to communicate this.

-6:39 At the moment, there is no clear fair trade solution, but there has been a huge amount of progress.
-The U.S. has recently passed legislation to target bribery and misconduct in the Congo.
-Recent U.K. legislation could be used in the same way.
+6:39 At the moment, there is no clear fair-trade solution.
+But there has been a huge amount of progress.
+The US has recently passed legislation to target bribery and misconduct in the Congo.
+Recent UK legislation could be used in the same way.
 In February, Nokia unveiled its new policy on sourcing minerals in the Congo, and there is a petition to Apple to make a conflict-free iPhone.
 There are campaigns spreading across university campuses to make their colleges conflict-free.
 But we're not there yet.
 We need to continue mounting pressure on phone companies to change their sourcing processes.

-7:37 When I first came to the U.K. 21 years ago, I was homesick.
+7:37 When I first came to the UK, 21 years ago, I was homesick.
 I missed my family and the friends I left behind.
 Communication was extremely difficult.
-Sending and receiving letters took months, if you were lucky.
-Often they never arrived.
+Sending and receiving letters took months — if you were lucky.
+Often, they never arrived.
 Even if I could have afforded the phone bills home, like most people in the Congo, my parents did not own a phone line.